gege13007/RGB-Led-matrix-with-Gif-decoder-RP2040-pico/README.md

 For now, the PICO was tested only with 32x32 leds matrix, and up to 8 matrix (256 x 32 pixels).
 This 8 matrix can be assembled in 2 lines of 4 matrix (reverse Z-stripe 128x64 pixels) or in a single line (256x32 pixels).
 In both case I think it's a MAXIMUM for a small Pico (even overclocked at 200MHz).
 And in this configuration we have only 256/32 = 8 levels only for each colors ( 512 colors max ).

 ## Utilities
+In the main.c file you can display Gif files.
+But to be compatible with the arm c compiler, I've decided to rewrite each of my gif files as bytes array in a .h text file.
+To do this I wrote a VB6 program 'PIXTOH'.